stefano-rebora/ADM_Project_2017-2018/README.md

 * **Andrea Canepa - Stefano Rebora** - *Università degli studi di Genova - ADM 2017-2018*

 The aim of this project is the design and the implementation of the distributed data management layer for a remote patient monitoring service.
-We have choosen Cassandra as reference technology and we have relied on CQL for workload implementation.
+We have chosen Cassandra as reference technology and we have relied on CQL for workload implementation.

 ## Project Structure